tessa-woodard/impresso-espresso/README.md

 <br />

 ### Let's dive into the menu page!
 With the menu page you can easily filter through the different menu items by clicking, coffee, pastry, burrito, etc..
+Each menu item is display with a picture, title, description as well as a price.

 <br />